AbdalSamad007/AbdalSamad007/README.md

-# Hi everyone, I’m Abd-Al-Samad 👋
+# Hi, I’m Abd-Al-Samad 👋

 A Junior Support Engineer at Con Ed with a strong interest in: